 Unfortunately, all too often, our Family Meal ends out happening in stages: We sit with the kids and snack on cheese and olives while they eat chicken nuggets and tater tots (Tyson’s nuggets for the older kids, Ian’s for the boy), then the kids watch a movie while the adults eat the good stuff: braised short ribs, polenta and broccoli rabe.
 I know!
 It’s horrible!
 But I get tired of adapting recipes sometimes…and really want butter in my polenta, cream in my mashed potatoes, and parmesan in my risotto.

 But this year, I vow to do better…and pray that the 18 month old outgrows the wheat allergy soon…that’s really the only allergy right now that makes me cranky.
 So on to my favorite Family Meal!!

-4–6 small, thin sweet potatoes, scrubbed and pierced a few times with a knife and rubbed with olive oil (too big and they are still crunchy when the chicken is done)
+- 4–6 small, thin sweet potatoes, scrubbed and pierced a few times with a knife and rubbed with olive oil, cut into chunks if they are big potatoes.

-1.)
-The day or morning before you plan to make this, place the chicken and the lemon juice in a gallon ziplock bag, put the whole thing in a 9 x 9 pan and let it marinate in the fridge for 8-24 hours, turning occationally.
+- The day or morning before you plan to make this, place the chicken and the lemon juice in a gallon ziplock bag, put the whole thing in a 9 x 9 pan and let it marinate in the fridge for 8-24 hours, turning occasionally.

-5.)
-Roast breast side up for 30-45 minutes, basting occationally, until the chicken is beautiful golden brown and an instant read thermometer in the thigh reads 180 F.
+- Roast breast side up for 30-45 minutes, basting occasionally, until the chicken is beautiful golden brown and an instant read thermometer in the thigh reads 180 F.